The Journey

 A small first run is what you can actually ship.

 It's also how you find what's wrong before you have to find it for two hundred people at once.
-A run of twenty-five is small enough that we can email every owner by name when something needs to be fixed.
+A run of ten is small enough that we can email every owner by name when something needs to be fixed.
 We mean to.

 The roads not taken.